bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 [^fn129]: And even then it depends on which government you are part of.

-[^fn130]: I want to caveat that the moon landings could not have been accomplished without government funding *in the 60s.* Whether something requires government-level funding is not an inherent property of that thing but instead depends on the nature of the work at the time, the relative wealth of the society, and the concentration of that wealth.
-In the 1960s, NASA needed to do a *ton* of new things, the US was not as wealthy as it is now, and that wealth was less concentrated (fewer billionaires.)
+[^fn130]: I want to caveat that the moon landings could not have been accomplished without government funding in the 60s.
+Whether something requires government-level funding is not an inherent property of that thing but instead depends on the nature of the work at the time, the relative wealth of the society, and the concentration of that wealth.
+In the 1960s, NASA needed to do a ton of new things, the US was not as wealthy as it is now, and that wealth was less concentrated (fewer billionaires).

 [^fn131]: \<sidenote\> See [Why Does DARPA Work](https://benjaminreinhardt.com/wddw#opacity_is_important_to_darpa%E2%80%99s_outlier_success)?